conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 A Flywheel Rotation is a short, focused cycle that helps your organization move from stuck to flowing.

-We help you spot where value is getting delayed or teams are misaligned, then guide you through a lightweight process to uncover the root cause, take action, and learn what works.
+It helps you spot where value is getting delayed or teams are misaligned, then guide you through a lightweight process to uncover the root cause, take action, and learn what works.

 It’s not a reorg.
 It’s not a workshop.
 It’s a structured way to build momentum, fast.